What we do

 Living with Disability informs disabled people, their families and friends on how to access available products and opportunities.
 Living with Disability illustrates this with a number of personal case histories illustrating how disabled individuals have maximised opportunities open to them to lead full and rewarding lives.

 Get our app

-This edition covers Braille Logo Bricks, special Olympics GB and Travel
+This edition covers Braille Lego Bricks, special Olympics GB and Travel

 This edition covers theatre and activities.